Hyperspherical Latents Improve Continuous-Token Autoregressive Generation: Experiments

 From these results, we observe: (1) \emph{Post-hoc normalization helps.} Each \texttt{N-x} improves over its \texttt{G-x} counterpart and is more stable at higher CFG scales, supporting our motivation that scale-invariant inputs/outputs stabilize AR decoding.
 (2) \emph{S-VAE remains the best.} \texttt{S-04} outperforms the best post-hoc–normalized Gaussian (\texttt{N-08}).
 This aligns with our analysis: Gaussian with post-hoc normalization optimizes a \emph{strictly looser} variational bound than the hyperspherical ELBO (Appendix~\ref{app:gaussnorm}) and induces a non-axially symmetric directional law on $\mathbb{S}^{d-1}$.

 \paragraph{S-VAE's Component Contributions}

 The above ablations indicate that both the normalization on latent tokens and the hyperspherical posterior are important.
 Because the normalization can affect two interfaces---the VAE decoder's input and the AR model’s inputs/outputs---we further isolate their effects by conducting a variant that normalizes only the VAE decoder's input.
-As summarized in Table~\ref{tab:vae_norm}, \emph{normalization applied to the AR inputs and outputs is more critical}: normalizing only the VAE decoder's input yields a modest gain (FID $2.97\!\to\!2.89$), whereas additionally normalizing AR inputs/outputs produces a larger improvement (FID $2.89\!\to\!2.68$).
-This matches our analysis: the AR pathway re-feeds tokens step by step, so scale errors would otherwise accumulate, while the VAE decoder consumes its input once and does not induce cascading scale drift.
-Finally, replacing the diagonal-Gaussian posterior with a hyperspherical one gives a further boost (FID $2.68\!\to\!2.52$), confirming that aligning the posterior with constant-norm geometry is beneficial.
+As summarized in Table~\ref{tab:vae_norm}, \emph{normalization applied to the AR inputs and outputs is more critical}.
+In particular, normalizing only the VAE decoder's input yields a modest gain (FID $2.97\!\to\!2.89$, compare No. 1 with No. 2); whereas additionally normalizing AR inputs/outputs produces a larger improvement (FID $2.89\!\to\!2.68$, compare No.2 with No. 3).
+This finding supports our analysis: the AR pathway re-feeds tokens step by step, so scale errors would otherwise accumulate.
+In contrast, the VAE decoder consumes its input in a single pass and does not induce such cascading scale drift.
+Finally, adopting the Spherical posterior (No. 4) provides a further significant boost (FID $2.68\!\to\!2.52$), confirming that aligning the posterior with constant-norm geometry is beneficial.